 Generally speaking, product defect injuries can be a direct result of a design flaw, improper assembly, a malfunctioning part, or the lack of safety instructions and warnings.
 As you will see on the “Defective Product Injuries” page on our website, there are three types of defects:

-If you feel you have been injured by a defective product, you may be wondering what type of rights you have.
+If you feel you have been injured by a defective product, you may be wondering what type of legal rights you have.
 Above all else, you must prove that the product is defective.
 If you experience injuries due to a defective product, consider taking these steps:

 If you have been injured due to a defective product, contact us today to discuss your situation and schedule a free initial consultation.
 Soon enough, you will know how to move forward to receive the compensation you deserve.
 Compensation through a product liability case can help you recover from your injury by providing you with funds you need for medical costs and wages.